braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/faq.md

 ### How are campaign audiences evaluated?

-By default, campaigns will check audience filters at entry time.
-For action-based campaigns with a delay, there will be an option to re-evaluate segment criteria at the send time to ensure users are still part of the target audience when the message is sent.
+By default, campaigns check audience filters at entry time.
+For action-based campaigns with a delay, there is an option to re-evaluate segment criteria at the send time to ensure users are still part of the target audience when the message is sent.

 ### Why is there a difference between the number of unique recipients and the number of sends for a given campaign or Canvas?